rjz/backbone.associate/README.md

     canada.listenTo(canada.cities(), 'add', canada.onCityAdded);

+## Testing

+Specs are implemented with `jasmine-node`.
+After cloning this repo, install dependencies and test with npm.

+    $ npm install
+    $ npm test

 ## Contributing

-Contributions are welcome!
+Have something to add?
+Contributions are enormously welcome!

   1. Fork this repo
-  2. Add your changes and update the spec as needed
+  2. Update the spec and implement the change
   3. Submit a [pull request](help.github.com/pull-requests/)

+## License

+Backbone.associate is released under the terms of the MIT license